AlyaGomaa/bitsbehumble/README.md

 # bitsbehumble

 BitsBeHumble is a lightweight type converter python library. it is designed to make CTF scripting a wee bit easier.
-Its main purpose is to save you the googling time you spend everytime you need to convert from one type to another, convert endianness or simply convert a binary array to a binary string.
+Its main purpose is to save you the googling time you spend every time you need to convert from one type to another, convert endianness or simply convert a binary array to a binary string.

-It doesnt support unicode, yet.
+It doesn't support unicode, yet.
-Contribution and pull requests are welcomed.

 ```python
 >>> string_to_hex('Hello World!',end='little')